laurent-martin/aspera-api-examples/README.md

 vi private/config.yaml
 ```

+> [!NOTE]
-> **Note:** Although the format may look like the configuration file for `ascli`, a configuration file for `ascli` is not compatible with this one.
+> Although the format may look like the configuration file for `ascli`, a configuration file for `ascli` is not compatible with this one.
 You must create a new one.

 Set the parameter `misc.platform` to the architecture used: